jinghuazhao/PW-pipeline/README.md

 ## PW-pipeline

-PathWay pipeline using GWAS summary statistics
+PathWay pipeline using GWAS summary statistics, named in analogy with FM-pipepline I have implemented.

 ### Introduction